PISAresearch/pisa/12-watchtower-API.md

 The sending node:

-* MUST set the `locator` as specified in [Transaction Locator and Encryption Key](#transaction-locator-and-encryption-key).
+* MUST set `locator` as specified in [Transaction Locator and Encryption Key](#transaction-locator-and-encryption-key).
-* MUST set the `start_block` to the block at which he requests the server to start watching for breaches.
+* MUST set `start_block` the current chain tip height.
-* MUST set the `end_block` to the block at which he requests the server to stop watching for breaches.
+* MUST set `end_block` to the block height at which he requests the server to stop watching for breaches.
 * MUST set `encrypted_blob` to the encryption of the `justice_transaction` as specified in [Transaction Locator and Encryption Key](#transaction-locator-and-encryption-key).
 * MUST set `cipher` to the cipher used to create the `encrypted_blob`.
 * MAY send an empty `qos_data` field.